-We present the results of Rayleigh wave and Love wave tomography in the western United States using ambient seismic noise observed at over 250 broadband stations from the EarthScope/USArray Transportable Array and regional networks.
-All available three-component time series for the 12-month span between 1 November 2005 and 31 Oct 31 2006 have been cross-correlated to yield estimated empirical Rayleigh and Love wave Green's functions.
-The Love wave signals were observed with higher average signal-to-noise ratio (SNR) than Rayleigh wave signals and hence can not be fully accounted by the scattering of the Rayleigh wave.
+We present the results of Rayleigh wave and Love wave phase velocity tomography in the western United States using ambient seismic noise observed at over 250 broadband stations from the EarthScope/USArray Transportable Array and regional networks.
+All available three-component time series for the 12-month span between 1 November 2005 and 31 Oct 2006 have been cross-correlated to yield estimated empirical Rayleigh and Love wave Green's functions.
+The Love wave signals were observed with higher average signal-to-noise ratio (SNR) than Rayleigh wave signals and hence cannot be fully explained by the scattering of Rayleigh waves.
 Phase velocity dispersion curves for both Rayleigh and Love waves between 5 and 40 sec period were measured for each inter-station path by applying frequency-time analysis.
 The average uncertainty and systematic bias of the measurements are estimated using a method based on analyzing thousands of nearly linearly aligned station-triplets.
 We find that empirical Green's functions can be estimated accurately from the negative time derivative of the symmetric component ambient noise cross-correlation without explicit knowledge of the source distribution.
 The average travel time uncertainty is less than 1 sec at periods shorter than 24 sec.
-We invert the measurements for Rayleigh and Love wave phase speed maps at periods of 8, 12, 16, and 20 sec.
+We present Rayleigh and Love wave phase speed maps at periods of 8, 12, 16, and 20 sec.
 The maps show clear correlations with major geological structures and qualitative agreement with previous results based on Rayleigh wave group speeds.